SkylineCommunications/dataminer-docs/connector-help/connector_help/SED Decimator CarrierWatch.md

 # SED Decimator CarrierWatch

-This driver is used to monitor carrier measurements performed by a **SED Decimator** device.
-The **SED Decimator** device is a spectum analyzer which perfoms measurements on carriers and can emit SNMP traps when some conditions are met.
-The **SED Decimator CarrierWatch** element collects those traps and displays them in a table.
-The element also retireve generic information about the device.
+This connector is used to monitor carrier measurements performed by a **SED Decimator** device.
+This device is a spectrum analyzer that performs measurements on carriers and that can send SNMP traps when some conditions are met.
+The **SED Decimator CarrierWatch** connector collects those traps and displays them in a table.
+The connector also retrieves generic information about the device.

 ## About